Our Review Process

 Alternatively, high blood sugar levels after eating is referred to as postprandial hyperglycemia, which simply means blood sugar levels after a meal have been spiked.
 The results during the first couple of hours after eating are an accurate reflection of how your body has reacted to the food items you have eaten.

 In addition, there is a connection between hyperglycemia brought on by fasting and hyperglycemia brought on by eating.
 In a research published in 2018, the researchers highlighted that if a person suffers hyperglycemia while they are fasting, they may also experience "markedly increased" postprandial hyperglycemia after eating.
+Know more about sugar tablets name list.

 A condition known as hypoglycemia occurs when a person's blood sugar (glucose) level is much lower than the normal range.
 The primary generator of energy in your body is glucose.
 Treatment for diabetes is frequently associated with hypoglycemia.
 But in addition to diabetes, low blood sugar can be brought on by a number of different medications and diseases, some of which are quite uncommon.
 Treatment for hypoglycemia must begin right away.
 A fasting blood sugar level of 70 milligrams per deciliter (mg/dL), which is equivalent to 3.9 millimoles per liter (mmol/L), or below should act as a warning for hypoglycemia for the majority of people.
 You can consult your primary health care physician for values that are specific to your condition.
+Also know about sugar in urine test.

 Hyperglycemia develops when there is an abnormally high quantity of sugar in the blood.
 Hyperglycemia is a condition that can occur in diabetic patients if their condition is not appropriately managed.
 Hypoglycemia is a condition that occurs when there is a dangerously low level of sugar in the blood.
 The use of medicine to decrease blood sugar levels frequently results in this undesirable side effect.